grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image24.png" alt-text="A hand holding a black rectangular object.":::

 > [!CAUTION]
 > Stop pushing the device once the pick meets the debonding tape placed at the center of the top edge (shown in the red arrow).
-If the debonding pick goes over the front camera and damages the front camera foam gasket, you will have to replace the front camera with a new one.
+If the debonding pick goes over the front camera and damages the front camera foam gasket, you'll have to replace the front camera with a new one.

 7. Remove the device from the Surface Debonding tool and place the device into the debonding tool at the right speaker edge.
 Push the